The incredible impact of effective onboarding

 Making interactions mandatory requires the viewer to actively engage to proceed through the process.
-The effectiveness of personalised communication is well documented, and interactive video provides the opportunity to apply this approach in an onboarding context.
+The effectiveness of personalized communication is well documented, and interactive video provides the opportunity to apply this approach in an onboarding context.

 Every single interaction creates a data point that feeds vital insights back to HR teams.
-An organisation can look at a swathe of engagement and behavioural analytics off the back of these videos to improve the onboarding process.
-It’s always enlightening to compare what management regards as valuable versus what employees see as valuable.There’s just no comparison compared to a static A4 pack, no matter how lovely the embossing or how useful the complimentary keyring.
-Getting employees started on the right foot has implications for the entire business.
-Don’t leave it to chance.By Keira LewisCustomer Success Manager
+An organization can look at a swathe of engagement and behavioral analytics off the back of these videos to improve the onboarding process.
+It’s always enlightening to compare what management regards as valuable versus what employees see as valuable.